Skip to main content Stan Consulting LLC · Marketing Atlas · Position · Performance Max Is Not a Replacement for Search

 Five Cents

 The reason I keep writing about Performance Max is that the platform's framing has done real damage to operators who took the framing seriously.
 PMax was sold as a simplification.
-For most accounts under fifty million in revenue, simplification is the wrong word; the word is consolidation, and consolidation cost the operator their channel-level read.
+For most accounts under fifty million in revenue, simplification is the wrong word; the word is consolidation, and consolidation cost the operator their channel-level assess.
 The dashboard got cleaner.
 The decisions got harder.
-Most of the operators I read for did not want simpler dashboards.
+Most of the operators I assess for did not want simpler dashboards.
 They wanted the ability to know which surface was producing what revenue, and PMax replaced that ability with one summary number.

 The four conditions exist because they reproduce, inside a PMax account, the legibility a Search-only account already had.
 Brand exclusions reproduce the branded-Search carve-out.
 Search co-existence reproduces the channel split.
 Asset-group structuring reproduces ad-group thematic coherence.
-Conversion-goal hygiene reproduces what every account should have already had at Layer 1 of the diagnostic.
+Conversion-goal hygiene reproduces what every account should have already had at Layer 1 of the marketing audit.
 The position is not anti-PMax.
 It is anti-consolidation-without-replacement.

-What I keep seeing is that operators who read this page recognize their own account in the failure-modes section, not the position section.
+What I keep seeing is that operators who assess this page recognize their own account in the failure-modes section, not the position section.
 The recognition is the deliverable.
 The seventy-two-hour written verdict is what proves the recognition was correct and produces the install order to act on.

 Stan Tscherenkow · Marketing Atlas · 2026-05-07